 Set within Sunlight House, an art deco architectural triumph and one of Manchester’s most iconic buildings, Schofield’s is simply a must-visit for anyone after the best.

-Exposed brick and velvet furnishings replicate the most attractive NYC drinking haunts, while laid-back Hip Hop playlists provide an always stellar soundtrack to the evening.
+Exposed brick and velvet furnishings are a call back to New York, while laid-back Hip Hop playlists provide an always stellar soundtrack to the evening.

 10 Tib Lane with its stunning stripped-back interior offers a lovely backdrop for grabbing a drink in the city centre.
 Operating under the same ownership as Henry C and the newly-opened Posie, guests can rest assured that they’re always going to be in good hands.
 On the food side of things, the restaurant’s seasonal small-plate menu always proves a hit, as does its daily £1 oyster offer.